 When we were exploring the area around the palace I was introduced to white buffaloes, which are said to be descendants of the sacred buffalo – Kyai Slamet.
 It reminded me a bit of the special buffalo in Tana Toraja.
 Kyai Slamet and his descendants are considered special to the people who live in Surakarta and the surrounding communities.
 There is a local tradition that involves the buffaloes.
 On the first of Suro (Javanese calendar), at midnight, a parade is held for the white buffaloes.

 9. Culinary Adventure

-Solo is famous of its food!
+Solo is famous for its food!
 Some of the highlights that you should try include the Nasi Liwet, Serabi Solo and Buntel satay.
 This type of food is easy to find around the city.
 A very touristy place to eat Nasi Liwet is at the Nasi Liwet Wongso Lemu – around Keprabon.
-Though it is busy with tourist, and locals say a bit expensive, it is tasty!
+Though it is busy with tourists, and locals say it’s a bit expensive, it is tasty!

 Nasi Liwet is steamed rice cooked in coconut milk and chicken broth and served with a bit of this and that.
-For example a slice of omelette, shredded chicken, a boiled egg (pindang version), tempe and vegetables.
+For example, you might find a slice of omelette, shredded chicken, a boiled egg (pindang version), tempe and vegetables.

 One traditional snack to try in Solo is Serabi Notosuman.
 This Indonesian pancake is made from rice flour with coconut milk.
 Sometimes it comes with shredded coconut and wrapped in coconut leaves.
 Serabi Notosuman is baked with charcoal.
 Toppings, like chocolate, can be added to the Serabi.
 Another speciality of Solo is Sate (satay) Buntel, which is made from minced goat meat wrapped in goat fat.
 This is is served with soy sauce and slices of tomato, cabbage, red onion and chilli.